SQL-MisterMagoo/Blazor.PWA.MSBuild/README.md

-﻿# Blazor PWA Builder - MSBuild
+# Blazor PWA Builder - MSBuild (no longer under development due to official support now being available)

 The easiest way to turn your Server Side And Client Side Blazor projects into Progressive Web Apps (PWA).